Find Affordable College Courses

 Read More…

-Southern Methodist University landed the #25 spot in the 2023 rankings for the best film, video and photographic arts programs.
+Southern Methodist University did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #25 on the list.
 Located in the large suburb of Dallas, SMU is a private not-for-profit college with a large student population.

 Full Film, Video & Photographic Arts at Southern Methodist University Report